NIDObr/FatDefrag/README.md

 Usage (As ROOT):

-     # ./NidoDefrag / dev / sdX
+     # ./NidoDefrag /dev/sdX

-Where "/ dev / sdX" is your fragmented drive.
+Where "/dev/sdX" is your fragmented drive.